New Beginnings Dispersed Housing Scheme

 Nugent works in partnership with Liverpool Mutual Homes, YMCA and Liverpool City Council to offer a safe and secure setting where individuals gain independence and control over their lives.

-To move service users, with increased independent living skills into appropriate accommodation, for example, general needs housing association or private sector tenancies.
+To move individuals, with increased independent living skills into appropriate accommodation, for example, general needs housing association or private sector tenancies.

-The service is flexible enough to respond rapidly to the changing need of the service and its users.
+The service is flexible enough to respond rapidly to the changing need of the service and the people it supports.

-When service users are ready to move on they can be referred on for support as and when appropriate to resettle independently in their own accommodation.
+When individuals are ready to move on they can be referred on for support as and when appropriate to resettle independently in their own accommodation.

 All applicants are assessed via a Mainstay Assessment Centre and interviewed by project staff at Nugent prior to acceptance of a tenancy.

-Each service user is provided with a worker to help formulate and implement an individual support package to assist with both resettlement and move-on.
+Each individual is provided with a worker to help formulate and implement an individual support package to assist with both resettlement and move-on.

-Both the Support Plan and Risk Plan are reviewed on a regular basis which is responsive to the individual service user.
+Both the Support Plan and Risk Plan are reviewed on a regular basis which is responsive to the individual.

-The service is dedicated to ensuring that service users have respect, dignity, independence, choice and control over their lives.
+The service is dedicated to ensuring that the people we support have respect, dignity, independence, choice and control over their lives.

 The service is committed to diversity and anti-discriminatory practice.